 0 Critical control 1 Identification of the 2 Dec laration of data 3 Verificat ion of data points product 2.1 Activity and responsibility 2.2 Data to declare 3.1 Validation 3.2 Reconciliation 3.5 Forest inventory for harvesting of forest plantations certified by the ICF Similar to pine forest.
 Similar to pine forest.
 Similar to pine forest.
 Similar to pine forest.
-Similar to pine forest.
-OTE (for protection) and CPLAN to regulate harvesting in certified 4.
-Harvesting of trees and production of roundwood and sawn timber Marking of the boundaries of the harvesting site and details of the trees to be felled in the harvesting application.
+Similar to pine forest. - Two types of plan Observations: Two types of plantation certificate exist: CPROTE (for protection) and CPLANTA (for harvesting).
+Annex VIII includes a supplementary measure to regulate harvesting in certified plantations.
+4. Harvesting of trees and production of roundwood and sawn timber Marking of the boundaries of the harvesting site and details of the trees to be felled in the harvesting application.
 The holder of the AOP, AFP, rescue plan, recovery plan or forest plantation certificate submits the harvesting application to the ICF.
-The harvesting application includes: - geographical location of the site, - geographical coordinates of the trees to be harvested, - number of trees to fell, - volume to extract, and - geographical location of the stockpiles.
+The harvesting application includes: geographical location of the site, geographical coordinates of the trees to be harvested, number of trees to fell, volume to extract, and geographical location of the stockpiles.
 The ICF compares information from field visits against the information submitted in the harvesting application: (1) Geographical location of the harvesting site.
-(2) Sample of trees harvested (number, The ICF progressively reconciles the volume harvested with the volume authorised according to the transport permits reported using the reconciliation tools provided by the Timber Traceability IT System (SIRMA).
+(2) Sample of trees harvested (number, species).
+The ICF progressively reconciles the volume harvested with the volume authorised according to the transport permits reported using the reconciliation tools provided by the Timber Traceability IT System (SIRMA).